-Additionally, installing a fire alarm is one of the most prudent steps you can take to manage your fire risk.
+Additionally, smoke alarm installation is one of the most prudent steps you can take to manage your fire risk.
 If you haven’t already installed a fire alarm in your commercial building, here are some of the reasons why you should install a fire alarm in your commercial buildings.

 1. Reduces The Potential Losses

 The consequences of a fire can be devastating, but fire alarms make a big difference.
 It has been proven that when security systems are paired with other fire/life safety early warning systems, they are automatically able to reduce property loss, injury, and death.
 Plus, when strobe lights and sirens don’t actively put out fires, they alert people.

 Plus, fire alarms shorten your recovery time, which means they further reduce your fire losses, allowing you to get back to business as usual before long.
 In fact, most insurance companies offer reduced rates on premiums for business insurance policies if you have a code-compliant fire alarm system.